HASwitchPlate/openHASP/docs/01-hardware.md

 [4]: https://www.aliexpress.com/item/32815530502.html
 [5]: https://www.aliexpress.com/item/32977375539.html

-> [!WARNING]
-> \* *Due to the large number of possible hardware options a selection of 3 popular ESP development boards has been made for the precompiled binaries.*
+!> \* *Due to the large number of possible hardware options a selection of 3 popular ESP development boards has been made for the precompiled binaries.*

-> [!NOTE]
-> Advanced users can build and compile custom configurations using PlatformIO, however this is not currently supported.
+?> Advanced users can build and compile custom configurations using PlatformIO, however this is not currently supported.

 ## Recommended Display